Stan Barrett: Land speed record

 In an effort led by Hal Needham, another Hollywood stuntman, and sponsored by Budweiser, the Budweiser Rocket was built with the intention of being the first land vehicle to break the sound barrier.
 The 3-wheeler was powered by a hybrid liquid and solid-fuel rocket engine.
 The solid fuel booster engine came from a Sidewinder missile.

 At Rogers Dry Lake on Edwards Air Force Base, the vehicle, driven by Barrett, made on December 17, 1979, an attempt to break the sound barrier.
 The claimed speed of 739.666 mph, equalling Mach 1.01, was never officially recorded.

 NASCAR

 The publicity gained from the attempt took Barrett to NASCAR.
 Between his movie commitments, Barrett found time to race in nineteen Winston Cup Series races during the 1980s.
 Barrett posted two top ten finishes, running his last race in 1990.
 In 1999, Barrett was scheduled to run three Craftsman Truck Series races for PBH Motorsports, who had planned to field a Cup team for his son Stanton Barrett.
 Stan was scheduled to run at Heartland Park Topeka Watkins Glen International and Sears Point Raceway.

-In 2008, at the age of 65, he made a surprising return to stock car racing.
+In 2008, at the age of 65, Barrett made a surprising return to stock car racing.
 His son Stanton, running Chevrolets in the second tier Nationwide Series, invited Stan to run beside him in the SBM Motorsports team.
 After an abortive attempt at Mexico City, Stan later qualified for the Montreal and WGI races.
 He was forced to retire in both races.